 We want to start experimenting with more showmanship in our concerts, possibly working with different colors and artwork.

 We have been talking about travelling to the Netherlands, because of tourist reasons but also because in Amsterdam there is a festival during the summer holidays.
 We recently read an article that talked about the learning orchestra.
-This is an orchestra where hundreds of students from primary schools play songs.
+This is an orchestra where hundreds of students from primary schools play songs using acoustic drum samples.
 According to the article it is celebrating its ten year anniversary this year.
 Even the queen of the Netherlands is attending.
 We would love to join and witness this event.
 It is always great to watch young children getting interested in orchestra music.

 Another interesting thing to witness in the Netherlands is the Royal Concert Building.
 This building is supposed to be the second best concert building in the world.